-I recently explored the topic of coming out of the cannabis closet, comparing this life event with the traditional LGBTQ+ definition of the term.
+In the past, I’ve explored the topic of coming out of the cannabis closet, comparing this life event with the traditional LGBTQA+ definition of the term.

-This is undoubtedly the most diverse and ambiguous of the three major areas in which cannabis can help humans.
+This is undoubtedly the most ambiguous of the three major areas in which cannabis can help humans.
 For some, spirituality is a devoutly religious area of their lives.
 For others—many of whom are agnostic or atheist—spirituality is different.
 It may encompass anger management, improvement of interpersonal skills, athletic prowess, sexual performance, or even the quest for purpose in life.

-One’s spirituality is also strongly influenced by their particular place in life.
+One’s spirituality is also influenced by their particular place in life.
 Have they recently received a big promotion?
 Maybe they’ve suffered the untimely death of a loved one.
 The discovery of new romance is always a spiritual energizer.
 Divorce can be both defeating and liberating at the same time.
 Other positive milestones include a diverse set of life events experienced by close friends and loved ones (think graduation, one’s first home, a new motorcycle, or a highly anticipated pregnancy or birth).

 The next time you’re feeling down or are on the verge of losing hope, think of the long game.
 Imagine national legalization of pot.
-Visualize every city in the United States sporting dozens or even hundreds of legal dispensaries (just like beautiful Portland, Oregon), most of which offer safe access to laboratory-tested, premium-quality cannabis medicine.
+Visualize every city in the United States sporting dozens or even hundreds of legal dispensaries or retail outlets (just like beautiful Portland, Oregon), most of which offer safe access to laboratory-tested, premium-quality cannabis medicine.

 A lofty goal, no doubt.

 Seeing beyond the ignorance, bigotry, and stereotypical thinking of prohibitionists and conservatives is no easy task.
 Bearing the brunt of daily criticism or even rejection from neighbors, friends, or co-workers because of a simple cannabis lifestyle is just part of the reality of being a modern user of the herb.